PIC4SeRCentre/realsense_gazebo_plugin/README.md

 Note that this was tested for the ROS2 branch with ROS Foxy distro.
 A turtlebot3 like custom robot model was used.
-In custom robot's `model.sdf`, we should attach the link, sensors, joint  and plugin block as following;
+In custom robot's `model.sdf`, we should attach the link, sensors, joint  and plugin block as following; (the standard deviation of the depth noise is in mm, depthNoiseStd)

 ```xml
     <link name="realsense_link">